-United States Department of the Interior, United States Fish and Wildlife Service, and the Federal

-Emergency Management Agency. - 778 (2) "Great Salt Lake Sentinel Landscape" means the area encompassing Hill Air Force Base, Camp Williams, Tooele Army Depot, the United States Air Force Little Mountain Test Facility, or other area that has been designated by the Federal Coordinating Committee, in coordination with governmental and non-governmental organizations, to: - 782 (a) protect military readiness and promote land conservation within the area; - (b) implement nature-based solutions to build resiliency in military installations in the state, communities, and ecosystems throughout the area; and

-- (c) implement sustainable land management practices with landowners to mitigate the negative impacts of infrastructure development, frequency spectrum conflicts, and other activities that may impede or threaten the armed forces' ability to train or conduct operations. - 789 (3) "State institution of higher education" means an institution described in Section 53B-2-101 or any other university or college that is established and maintained by the state. - 474 Section 7.
-Section 7 is enacted to read: - 475 71A-9-102.
-Military installation ability to enter into an intergovernmental support agreement. - (1) A state agency, local municipality, special service district, or state institution of higher education may enter into an intergovernmental support agreement with a military installation or entity, including the National Guard, to provide support services to the military installation or entity in accordance with the agreement. - 799 (2) Copies of the agreement described in Subsection (1) shall be filed with the department. - Section 8.
-Section 8 is enacted to read:
+United States Department of the Interior, United States Fish and Wildlife Service, and the Federal Emergency Management Agency.} - [(2)] (1) "Great Salt Lake Sentinel Landscape" means the area {encompassing-} surrounding Hill Air Force Base, Camp Williams, Tooele Army Depot, the United States Air Force Little Mountain Test Facility{, or other area} that {has been-} is designated {by the Federal Coordinating Committee, in coordination with governmental and non-governmental organizations,} to: - 782 (a) protect military readiness and promote land conservation within the area; - 783 (b) implement {nature-based solutions to build resiliency in } solutions on military installations in the state, in communities, and in ecosystems throughout the area; and - (c) implement sustainable land management practices with landowners to mitigate the negative impacts of infrastructure development, frequency spectrum conflicts, and other activities that {may} impede or threaten the armed forces' ability to train or conduct operations. - 789 {(3)} (2) "State institution of higher education" means an institution described in Section 53B-2-101 or any other university or college that is established and maintained by the state.